priyanka-bagade/cvsdk_hello_world/README.md

 - Running an application that uses the Inference Engine with a video to accomplish a task, in this case, identifying pedestrians.
 - Modifying Inference Engine parameters.

-# Part 2: Re-purpose a Pedestrian Detection application to identify cars (~10 minutes)

-## Introduction and learning goals

-#### 1. What you’re about to learn and why it is important

-In Part 1 of this tutorial series, you used the Inference Engine to identify parameters by putting a bounding box around each person.
-In this tutorial, you will build on your Intel CV SDK skills by using the same sample source code to identify cars.

-#### 2. Provide an example of what success looks like in this module

-> Show a side-by-side comparison of the pedestrian video clip: original vs with bounding boxes

-#### 3. Conceptual diagram: E2E video application developer journey map

-> (continue to show this throughout the module as it changes? i.e. ‘you are here’)

-## Update the pedestrian detection application code to target cars instead of people

-#### 1. Navigate to the sample application directory (cd opt/intel/tutorials/cvsdk/samples)
-#### 2. Create a copy of the ped_detection folder and name the new directory car_detection (cp -r ped_detection car_
-detection)
-#### 3. Open the object detection sample app source code to view the lines that call the IR.
-#### 4. *David to define the steps to update the app*
-#### 5. Save and close the source file.
-#### 6. Build the sample application.
-#### 7. Run the updated sample application to call the Inference Engine.

-./IEobjectdetection -i opt/intel/tutorials/cvsdk/videos/vtest.avi -fr 200 -m artifacts/VGG_VOC0712_SSD_300x300_deploy/VGG_
-VOC0712_SSD_300x300_deploy.xml -d CPU -l pascal_voc_classes.txt

-## \(Optional) Explore using different parameters to see how they affect the results

-#### 1. *define suggested activities here and describe what should happen/what it means*

-## Part 2 recap

-#### 1. *Provide a quick recap of what you did and why you care*
-#### 2. *link to the next logical tutorial(s) in the learning path*

 ## Additional resources